BinaryResearch/BinaryResearch.github.io/_posts/2019-09-17-Analyzing-ELF-Binaries-with-Malformed-Headers-Part-1-Emulating-Tiny-Programs.md

 >>> Emulation Complete.
 ```

-Nice.
+Looks good.
 No debugger needed.

 # netspooky's bye: 84 bytes total, 23 bytes of code

 An advantage of emulation over debugging is that the emulated instructions (should) have no effect on the host system.
 Even if the program being emulated
-contains code that could potentially damage the system it runs on, its are not actually being executed by the CPU, so emulation poses much less risk than debugging
+contains code that could potentially damage the system it runs on, its instructions are not actually being executed by the CPU, so emulation poses much less
-(unless there is some way to
+risk than debugging (unless there is some way to
 escape from the emulator, e.g. [QEMU VM escape](http://www.phrack.org/papers/vm-escape-qemu-case-study.html)).
 This is useful for analyzing viruses,
-crimeware, etc. and in this case [@Netspooky's `bye` binary](https://github.com/netspooky/golfclub/blob/master/linux/bye.asm) which executes the
+crimeware, etc. and in this particular case [@Netspooky's `bye` binary](https://github.com/netspooky/golfclub/blob/master/linux/bye.asm), which executes the
 [`reboot` syscall](http://man7.org/linux/man-pages/man2/reboot.2.html) with the `LINUX_REBOOT_CMD_POWER_OFF` argument:

 > On a desktop system, this binary will shut down your computer abruptly.
 There are some potential side effects from a shutdown like this,